dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

-You can then customize the `EntryHandler`, via its mapper, to perform the desired modification only to `MyEntry` instances:
+You can then customize the `EntryHandler`, via its property mapper, to perform the desired modification only to `MyEntry` instances:

 ```csharp
 Microsoft.Maui.Handlers.EntryHandler.Mapper.AppendToMapping("MyCustomization", (handler, view) =>